slimem/raytracing_renderer_cuda/README.md

 8 - Profit

 ## Current state
-Now that the renderer can generate textures that based on perlin noise (wood for example).\
+Now that the renderer can generate textures using perlin noise (wood texture or a perlin black/white texture).\
 Balls! with emitter, dielectric, lambertian, wood texture and metal materials with defocus and motion blur (1200x600 image size, 500 samples per pixel, render time 6000.2ms)
 ![render](renders/wood_texture.jpg)